wissamfa/SOEN341_Project/README.md

 Objective:

 Develop a simplified version of "Instagram" with five core features.

 Project Description:

-< wissam and kinan >
+The main goal of this project is to create or re-build the famous social media platform Insatgram.
+This will allow the users to create their own accounts, follow their friends and post pictures and videos. such platform will be used as a communcation tool and a social media enterface.
+Our aim is to go through the project design process in software, explore it's difficulties and hopefully solve them.

 Team Members: